ipoom-jeong/gaudi-lab/projects/index.md

 **Program:** 산업혁신인재성장지원

 **Description**
-This project aims to systematically cultivate industry-ready professionals capable of designing core IP for high-performance processors and AI semiconductors through an industry-driven curriculum integrated with collaborative academia–industry projects..
+This project aims to systematically cultivate industry-ready professionals capable of designing core IP for high-performance processors and AI semiconductors through an industry-driven curriculum integrated with collaborative academia–industry projects.

 {% endcapture %}